Hotel Comfy Private Room & Bath Near Skytrain Metrotown

 Hotel Comfy Private Room & Bath Near Skytrain Metrotown reviews

-Looking for a great place to stay in Burnaby?
-Book Comfy Private Room & Bath Near Skytrain Metrotown; rated and is available from CAD $ 139.
-Comfy Private Room & Bath Near Skytrain Metrotown is conveniently located near ferry terminals, and can be booked directly with Trivago.
+Planning your ferry trip from Burnaby?
+Stay at Comfy Private Room & Bath Near Skytrain Metrotown; rated and is available from CAD $ 139.
+Comfy Private Room & Bath Near Skytrain Metrotown is perfectly situated near the ferry routes, and can be reserved directly through Trivago.

 📍 Address Comfy Private Room & Bath Near Skytrain Metrotown